 The School does not allow people whose suitability has not been checked, including through a criminal records check, to have unsupervised contact with children being cared for.
-Where a new member of staff starts work before the disclosure is available, the School would ensure that the person is supervised at all times.
+Where a new member of staff starts work before the disclosure is available, the School would ensure that the person is supervised at all times and that an appropriate risk assessment is in place.